gsmalik030/myblog-app/readme.md

 In order to run this project you need:

-- ruby installed and running
+- ruby and rails installed and running

 ### Setup